This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- In a medium bowl, whisk the egg yolks and butter.
+- In a medium bowl, whisk together the egg yolks and butter.
 Add the water and whisk until well combined.
 Set aside.

-- Transfer the dough to a clean, oiled bowl.
-Cover with a kitchen towel and let rise in a warm place, or in a 100°F warm oven, for about 60-70 minutes or until spongy.
+- Preheat the oven to 350°F (176°C).
+Transfer the dough to a clean, oiled bowl.
+Cover it with a kitchen towel and let it rise in a warm place, or in a 100°F (37°C) warm oven, for about 60–70 minutes, or until spongy.

-- Transfer the knots to the baking sheet and brush with the beaten egg white.
+- Transfer the knots to the baking sheet and brush them with the beaten egg white.
 Let them rise for about 30 minutes, or until puffy.
-Repeat the egg wash again and sprinkle with salt.
+Repeat the egg wash and sprinkle with salt.

-- Bake for about 20 minutes or until the Challah knots are golden brown and shiny.
+- Bake for about 20 minutes, or until the challah knots are golden brown and shiny.
 Remove from the oven and serve warm.

 Nutrition